Olympus Marathon Regulations

 - atomic insurance in case of accident

-For those who dont meet criteria for participation in Olympus Marathon 2023, their application will be rejected and they will be refunded 50% of the participation fee paid.
+For those who do not meet the criteria to participate in the Olympus Marathon 2023, either they do not fill in the correct details for qualified races in the registration application, their application will be rejected and 50% of the participation amount they occupied will be refunded.

 6. CANCELLATION POLICY